See the Redwoods at Henry Cowell State Park

 That was really neat, but it was super dark inside the tree, so I didn’t get any pictures of that one.

-Do you see the pure glee on Caleb’s face?
+We could see the pure glee on Caleb’s face.
 These trees can be found from Monterey County on up into Oregon.

 A sweet park tour guide saw our struggle to take photos and helped us out.
 After she took our picture, she talked to us for a while.
 Alan said to her, “Oh,you’ll like our boys’ names: Joshua, Caleb, Daniel, and John David!”